Classical Physics: Spacetime and Fields: Spacetime

-because of the second term which is linear and homogeneous in $A_i$, unless $x^i$ are linear functions of $x^{'j}$.
-This term is symmetric in the indices $i,k$ so the antisymmetric part of $\frac{\partial A_k}{\partial x^i}$ with respect to these indices is a tensor:
+because of the second term which is linear and homogeneous in $A_i$, unless $x^i$ are linear functions of $x'^{j}$ (for which their second derivatives vanish).
+This term is symmetric in the indices $i,k$, thereby the antisymmetric part of $\partial A_k/\partial x^i$ with respect to these indices is a tensor: